Ginger and Migraine

 Ginger has also been used to treat headaches, including migraine.
-Because nausea and vomiting are common migraine symptoms, ginger may be helpful in offering some migraine sufferers relief of their stomach upset.
+Because nausea and vomiting are common migraine symptoms, many try ginger for relief.

 Who should not take ginger?

 Ginger can increase your risk of bleeding and affect blood clotting.
 You should not use ginger if you have:2

 If you are pregnant or breastfeeding, talk to your doctor before you take ginger.1,2

 You should not take different types of ginger at the same time.
 This means you should not add ginger to your food and take it in pill form too.2

 Do not take ginger with other herbs that affect blood clotting.
 This includes angelica, clove, garlic, ginkgo, horse chestnut, and turmeric.2

 You should not mix ginger with other herbs that can lower blood sugar.
 This includes garlic, fenugreek, and the fiber supplement psyllium.2

 As always, the best source for advice on treating migraine is your own migraine specialist.
 Ginger may be “natural,” but it can affect your health and interact with other drugs you take.